GSA-TTS/FAC-transition-site/src/data/validations/schema-validations.md

 The [complete schema for the Federal Awards](https://github.com/GSA-TTS/FAC/blob/826167b1e4142f6723177a161e60858053a99c16/backend/schemas/source/sections/FederalAwards.schema.jsonnet) section is several hundred lines long.
 It specifies everything we expect to see in this section of the form.
 We have a schema for every part of the data that comes into the FAC.

+Every section of the SF-SAC has a schema just like this, making sure that the shape of the data in every section is validated all the way down.

 ## "You shall not pass"

 When the GSA FAC first opened its doors, we relied heavily on our JSON Schemas.
 They performed *marvelously*.
 We blocked all kinds of submissions.